Category Archives: Technology

 Except for imagination, cybersex did not engage any of the five senses, so it was unclear if it constituted cheating.
 The problem was that cybersex sometimes led to phone sex, which sometimes led to real sex, which sometimes led to new relationships, but also to broken relationships and broken marriages, not to mention sexual assaults, pedophilia, prostitution and financial exploitation.

 The reason I knew about AOL chat rooms was because, for a brief period of my life, I was a certified cyberslut.
 In fact, it was in the chat rooms of America Online that I met and fell in love with the Los Angeles woman I had left Springfield for and was living with when I wrote my first Cyber Nation column.
 (We remain best friends.)
-During our cyber courtship, our AOL bills shot up from twenty bucks to hundreds of dollars a month.
+At the time, America Online was charging subscribers by the minute, so during our cyber courtship, our AOL bills shot up from twenty bucks to hundreds of dollars a month.
 Then AOL decided to allow unlimited usage for a set price, and the popularity of AOL soared, nearly crashing the internet.

 The premise of my column was that sex had not merely found its way onto the internet, but was playing a pioneering role in commercializing and popularizing new technologies, from VCRs to streaming video and e-commerce.
 But the folks at family friendly AOL weren’t about to agree that sex had played a role in the company’s success, and by extension, the internet itself.